 Taino Bay Cruise Terminal (Puerto Plata)

 Taino Bay Cruise Terminal (as development area) covers 20 acres (8 hectares) and is divided into 4 main areas.
-As facilities and amenities, Puerto Plata's cruise terminal has one pier (allowing simultaneous berthing of 2 world's largest cruise liners), Aldea de Los Tainos (tourist village themed on the pre-Columbian Indian culture), Jungla de Los Monos (interactive eco-park with botanical garden, aviary, reptile island, wildlife encounters/monkeys), Villa de Los Bucaneros (Buccaneers Village/entertainment complex with a lazy river), Port Cibao (theme park/water park with slides, separated kids and adults pool areas), Centro Colonial (shopping-dining complex/restaurants, bars, shops, live street entertainment).
+As facilities and amenities, Puerto Plata's cruise terminal has one pier (allowing simultaneous berthing of 2 world's largest cruise liners), Aldea de Los Tainos (tourist village themed on the pre-Columbian Indian culture), Jungla de Los Monos (interactive eco-park with a botanical garden, aviary, reptile island, wildlife encounters/monkeys), Villa de Los Bucaneros (Buccaneers Village/entertainment complex with a lazy river), Port Cibao (theme park/water park with slides, separated kids and adults pool areas), Centro Colonial (shopping-dining complex/restaurants, bars, shops, live street entertainment).
 A zip line is planned to encircle the entire Taino Bay complex.

 Direct access (via cruise line shuttle bus services) is provided to Fuerte San Felipe (fortress) and Santo Domingo de Guzman.
 In addition, from Puerto Plata will be developed and offered (via local companies) around 30 tours/shore excursions.